Hazem-Lsewasy/TurtleCatcher/README.md

 Clone the project repository.\
 Build the project using colcon build.\
 Source the ROS environment using source install/setup.bash.\
-Run the project using ros2 launch turtlesim_catcher turtlesim_catcher.launch.py.
+Run the project using ros2 run turtlesim_simulator publisher